Numichi/reactive-logger/README.md

 }
 ```

-## How does it storage MDC information?
+## How does it store MDC information?
 Every MDC information is stored in the Reactor context.
 All MDC information can be stored under a predefined one or more key namespace.
 You can set it manually or entrust the library to handle it.
 Mostly `<String, String>` key-value map can be stored in.
 Thus, the key namespace follows the MDC requirement.
 If it finds a different type the read from reactor context, `toString()` will be run.

 Recommend context structure: